 Can Dogs Eat Gourds?
 Health Review

-One such group of vegetables that are readily available in most areas are gourds.
+One such group of vegetables that are readily available in most areas is gourds.
 The gourd plants bear fruits.
 The question is, can dogs eat gourds?
 The answer to that question isn’t as simple as one might think.
 Most commonly found gourds and their seeds aren’t toxic to dogs but there are some out there your dogs shouldn’t eat.
-Different definitions of gourd are given and for the purposes of this article we are referring to the fruit of a trailing vine in the Cucurbitaceae family.
+Different definitions of gourd are given and for this article, we are referring to the fruit of a trailing vine in the Cucurbitaceae family.
 Let’s take a deeper look at which gourds are safe for your dogs to enjoy and the benefits they provide.

 Gourds That Are Safe for Your Dog to Eat